Last Updated on October 9, 2024

 Maintain Tire Life

-Once you buy a new tire to save money, you’ll want to take steps to ensure you get maximum life out of that tire.
+Once you buy a new tire to save money, you’ll want to ensure maximum life out of that tire.
 Here are some excellent ways to save money on tires:

-• Say no to nitrogen: If there’s an additional charge to inflate with nitrogen, skip it—Consumer Reports tests show nitrogen does not help maintain pressure longer.
+- Say no to nitrogen: If there’s an additional charge to inflate with nitrogen, skip it.
+Consumer Reports tests show that nitrogen does not help maintain pressure longer.

 Making Your Tires Last Longer